Aditya-raghuvanshi19/SpringBoot-0-to-100-Cohort4.0-AI-DevOps/readme.md

 ---

 ## 🧭 How to Use This Repo
-1. Clone the project starter template once announced.
+1. Clone the project starter template.
 2. Follow the weekly modules as per syllabus.
 3. Push your weekly assignments and major projects into separate branches.
 4. Document your progress via README updates, Jira/Trello boards or any workflow you prefer.